-You’d like a High Racer, one with front wheel drive (check out the Zelus for front wheel drive only), and one which can fold up neatly into a package that will fit into the trunk or backseat of a car.
+You’d like a High Racer, one with front wheel drive and one which can fold up neatly into a package that will fit into the trunk or backseat of a car.
 The Surmonter is the High Racer for you.
 This speed demon folds down to a convenient 94cm x 47cm x 87cm package.
 The folding aspect is not the only highlight of this model.
 The high profile carbon wheelset, Performer R5500….
 No need for internal cabling on this one since the front wheel drive makes that obsolete, one benefit of a front wheel drive model!

 There are great benefits to be gained from a set of aerodynamic 700c clincher carbon wheels.
 Apart from the high profile cutting a path through the air—a perfect complement to the already aerodynamically optimized recumbent profile.
 These are Straight pull, with a height of 55mm and width of 23mm.
 The spokes are double body: Front 24, Rear 24.
 The Hub is Chosen F/A8076BX 24H, R/A8117BG-11X 24H.
 Weight limited to 110kg.
 Individual wheel weights are 882g for the front and 942g for the rear.